 MAX Power Acquires Lithium Exploration Permits, Willcox Playa, Southeastern Arizona, USA

-VANCOUVER, British Columbia, April 28, 2023 (GLOBE NEWSWIRE) -- MAX Power Mining Corp.
-MAXX MAXXF ("MAX Power" or the "Company") is pleased to announce its strategic entry into the American lithium sector with the acquisition of a district scale opportunity targeting lithium-rich brines and/or claystones in the ~50 sq. mile Willcox Playa in Cochise County, Arizona, approximately 200 miles southeast of Phoenix.
+/EIN News/ -- VANCOUVER, British Columbia, April 28, 2023 (GLOBE NEWSWIRE) -- MAX Power Mining Corp.
+(CSE: MAXX) (OTC: MAXXF) (“MAX Power” or the “Company”) is pleased to announce its strategic entry into the American lithium sector with the acquisition of a district scale opportunity targeting lithium-rich brines and/or claystones in the ~50 sq. mile Willcox Playa in Cochise County, Arizona, approximately 200 miles southeast of Phoenix.

 Highlights: